flatcar-archive/flatcar-docs/docs/reference/supply-chain.md

 Flatcar builds are reproducible; the software configuration state of any given release (or even nightly build) is recorded in git repositories and can be reproduced by a simple git clone + checkout + rebuild.
 We employ a number of mechanisms to make this process tamper-proof and to make artifacts we produce attestable.

-Flatcar release images and related artifacts are signed at build time (on the secure build infrastructure) with a 4096 bit GPG RSA key.
+Flatcar release images and related artifacts are automatically signed at build time (on the secure build infrastructure) with a 4096 bit GPG RSA key.
 Access to the image signing key is restricted to core maintainers.
 The image signing key is always stored encrypted and has a lifetime of one year.
 Renewing the image signing key requires split secrets of multiple maintainers.